VIlldale Ave, Stockport. SK2 5SQ.

 EU GMP Cleanroom Classification

-The European Union’s Good Manufacturing Practice (EU GMP) guidelines classify cleanrooms into four grades: A, B, C,
+The European Union’s Good Manufacturing Practice (EU GMP) guidelines classify cleanrooms into four grades: A, B, C, and D. These grades

-and D. These grades correspond to the cleanliness level required for different activities in pharmaceutical
+correspond to the cleanliness level required for different activities in pharmaceutical manufacturing, ranging from the most stringent conditions

-manufacturing, ranging from the most stringent conditions for aseptic processing (Grade A) to less stringent conditions
+for aseptic processing (Grade A) to less stringent conditions for less critical operations (Grade D).

 Key features of EU GMP classification: